The O.C. (professional wrestling)

-The O.C. also known as The Club, was an American professional wrestling stable in WWE.
+The O.C. originally known as The Club, was an American professional wrestling stable in WWE.
 The group was composed of leader AJ Styles, Luke Gallows, Karl Anderson and Michin.
-Their team name is derived from a previous catchphrase: "the official, the original, the only club that matters" due to the three original members of the Bullet Club.
+Their team name is derived from a previous catchphrase: "the official, the original, the only club that matters" due to Styles, Gallows, and Anderson being three former members of the Bullet Club.

 Previously working in New Japan Pro-Wrestling as members of Bullet Club, the trio of Styles, Gallows and Anderson reunited in WWE in May 2016 as The Club, before splitting two months later.
 They would officially reunite in July 2019, having adopted The O.C. as their new name.
 The team split again in April 2020 when Gallows and Anderson were released from WWE but reformed upon their return to the company in October 2022 with Michin joining the group the next month.
-As of September 2024, the stable has quietly disbanded.

 Background

 From 2014 to 2016, AJ Styles, Luke Gallows (under the name Doc Gallows), and Karl Anderson were members of Bullet Club, primarily appearing in the Japanese promotion New Japan Pro-Wrestling (NJPW).
 In NJPW, Styles was a two-time IWGP Heavyweight Champion, and Gallows and Anderson were three-time IWGP Tag Team Champions.
 Styles departed from the promotion in January 2016, followed by Gallows and Anderson in February.
 After their departures, there were weeks of speculation and teasing from WWE themselves about the trio signing with WWE.